meceware/meceware.com/docs/fullpage-for-elementor.md

 If you have purchased one or more extensions, please take a look at the [Extensions](#extensions "Extensions") section for the tutorial video that shows how to install them.

+#### I see a red box about extension not activated!

+Please find more information at [Extensions](#extensions "Extensions") part of the documentation.
+As specified there, you could see the red box when the extension is not activated.
+However, if you are on a development domain, **please ignore that message and do not activate for the development domain**. **The extension domain cannot be changed and once activated, refund for the extension would not be possible**.
+Once moved to the production domain, you can activate it and the red box will be disappeared automatically.

 #### How can I show a normal web site on mobile and fullpage scrolling web site on desktop?

 You can activate Responsive Mode.
 To activate Responsive Mode, please set [Responsive Width](#responsive-width "Responsive Width") option to `767` (or any screen width you want).
 That's it!
 For the screens that has width less than `767px`, a normal scrolling web site will be shown.